 Green Room – Devonshire Street

-Basically furnished and decorated bar open all day – kitchen open 8:30am until 2pm serving cooked breakfasts and lunches at reasonable prices then operating as a music orientated bar leaning towards indie/Mod soundtracks until late.
+Basically furnished and decorated venue operating as a music orientated bar leaning towards indie/Mod soundtracks until late.
 Regular live events take place, sometimes in the new back room.
-Two real ales normally available, Doom Bar and a local guest. *NOTE – from November this venue will be evenings only and no longer serve food*
+Two real ales normally available, Doom Bar and a local guest.

 Get there – West Street tram stop